 For Delia, she not only sold her work, the first she ever submitted to the exhibition, but she was also approached about a commissioned piece.
 She was honored to be recognized with other talented award winners during a special reception for students, teachers, family and friends on Saturday, January 28.
 Sponsors were treated to a preview event on Friday, January 27, an annual tradition, so if you missed it this year, you can certainly participate next year.
 It’s a wonderful program to support!

-The show, which opened to the public on Sunday, January 29, can be viewed at the Mill on weekends from 12 to 4 pm, through February 19, as well as online here.
+The show, which opened to the public on Sunday, January 29, can be viewed at the Mill on weekends from 12 to 4 pm, through February 19.